justwes2/blog-scratch/src/pages/codebuild.md

 I also found that having to configure the trigger as a CodePipeline somewhat overengineered.
 In all my spare time, a webhook-SNS-Lambda solution may be a more cost effective choice.

 In conclusion, I don't hate CodeBuild as much as I kinda wanted to.
 It's a tool that, in specific use cases, works really well.
 If you only have a few jobs- not enough to justify a Jenkins server, or if you have no CI/CD footprint, it may be a no-ops, low-overhead solution.
-But I don't think its worth migrating from Jenkins just for the benefits.
+But if you have a robust Jenkins ecosystem, CodeBuild probably won't solve more problems than it creates.